Big Four (White Star Line): Features

-The "Big Four" had a tonnage of 21,000-to-24,500 tons, with Baltic and Adriatic much larger than the first two.
+The "Big Four" had a gross tonnage of between 20,904 and 24,541 gross tons, and a net tonnage of between 13,449 and 15,638, with Baltic and Adriatic being considerably larger than Celtic and Cedric.
 However, Adriatic, which was the largest of the four, was also the only one not to have held the title of largest passenger ship in world.
 The four ships were propelled by two propellers driven by steam quadruple expansion and reached an average speed of 16 kn, although their maximum speeds varied.

 The silhouettes of the four vessels were similar, black hull with red keel and white superstructure, with an "island" bridge separated from the rest of the superstructure.
 They were provided with four masts (two front and two rear) which supported the cables of wireless telegraphy.
 The two funnels were buff topped with a black sleeve.

-The vessels had luxury on an unprecedented scale, with a dining room dominated by a glass roof, a lounge with a reading and writing room with many books and periodicals, also adorned with large picture windows, a covered promenade deck, a smoking room decorated stained glass and in the case of Adriatic, an indoor pool and Turkish baths.
+The vessels had luxury on an unprecedented scale, with a dining room dominated by a glass roof, a lounge with a reading and writing room with many books and periodicals, also adorned with large picture windows, a covered promenade deck, a smoking room decorated stained glass and in the case of Adriatic, an indoor pool and Victorian-style Turkish baths.